smsharman/sxm-clojure-ms/README.md

-# Mr-Clojure
+# sxm-clojure-ms

-MixRadio's clojure skeleton project.
+SynergyXM skeleton clojure microservice project

-This generates the base REST service project that we use at MixRadio.
-In contains various libraries that we find useful and can be considered a condensing of the various pieces of commonality between our many clojure web services.
-We use this every day at MixRadio to power our music backend.
+This generates the base REST service project that we use to develop SynergyXM microservices.
+It is based on the mr-clojure template from Mix Radio.
+It contains various libraries that we find useful and can be considered a condensing of the various pieces of commonality between our many clojure web services.
+We use this every day at Hackthorn Innovation

-This project is the underlying Leiningen template, see [mr-clojure-exploded](http://github.com/mixradio/mr-clojure-exploded) for an example of the resulting service.
+This project is the underlying Leiningen template.

 ## Usage

 Generate a new project with:

-`lein new mr-clojure <your-project-name>`
+`lein new sxm-clojure-ms <your-project-name>`

 You now have a web service with a couple of basic "I'm alive" resources and an embedded Jetty server to run it.